- Prayer and Worship

 "Pornography itself, which denies the dignity which God gives each human being.
 This kind of 'entertainment'...blocks the moral and emotional development of those who are lured into its use...At this level we are dealing with what is usually referred to in legal terms as obscenity and indecency." " Soft-core pornography (sometimes described as erotic rather than obscene) which is readily available in several forms.
 Some R-rated movies [which] are only marginally less offensive than X-rated films."
 "Material which, while not usually identified as either hard core or soft core, is disturbing because it seems to pervasively present, offering portrayals of sex in a frivolous and titillating manner." ( Renewing the Mind of the Media, pg.
 109)

-Policy The USCCB will not invest in a company that derives a significant portion of its revenues from products or services intended exclusively to appeal to a prurient interest in sex or to incite sexual excitement.
-These would include, but not be limited to, sexually explicit (X-rated) films, videos, publications, and software; topless bars and strip clubs; and sexually oriented telephone and Internet services.
+Policy The USCCB will not invest in a company whose purpose is to appeal to a prurient interest in sex or to incite sexual excitement.
+In addition, we will take every means to avoid participation in investments related to the same.
 Additional Policy Recommendation The USCCB will promote and support initiatives, including in some cases, shareholder resolutions, to promote responsible and family-oriented program content development by media companies.

 "While extravagant sums are being spent for the furnishing of ever new weapons, an adequate remedy cannot be provided for the multiple miseries afflicting the whole modern world.
 Disagreements between nations are not really and radically healed.
 On the contrary, other parts of the world are infected with them . . . .
 Therefore, it must be said again: The arms race is an utterly treacherous trap for humanity, and one which injures the poor to an intolerable degree." ( Gaudium et Spes, n.
 81) "The serious distortion of national economic priorities produced by massive national spending on defense must be remedied.
 Clear-sighted consideration of the role of government and the economy shows that the government and the economy are already closely intertwined through military research and defense contracts.
 Defense-related industries make up a major part of the U.S. economy and have intimate links with both the military and civilian government; they often depart from the competitive model of free-market capitalism.
 Moreover, the dedication of so much of the national budget to military purposes has been disastrous for the poor and vulnerable members of our own and other nations.
 The nation's spending priorities need to be revised in the interests of both justice and peace." ( Economic Justice for All, n.
 320) "We do not perceive any situation in which the deliberate initiation of nuclear warfare on however restricted a scale can be morally justified." ( The Challenge of Peace, n.
 150) Policy The Conference, through its investments as well as its advocacy, seeks to discourage any nuclear and conventional arms race and to limit the distortions in the U.S. and global economy resulting from disproportionate military spending.
 The Conference will, therefore, avoid investment in firms primarily engaged in military weapons production or the development of weapons inconsistent with Catholic teaching on war (e.g., biological and chemical weapons, arms designed or regarded as first-strike nuclear weapons, indiscriminate weapons of mass destruction, etc.) Additional Policy Recommendation The Conference will support shareholder actions to limit weapons production, to limit foreign sales of weapons and to convert corporate capacity to non-military uses.